BCIT-203/COMM-2216-User-Documentation-Assignment/docs/3-commit.md

 ## Conclusion

-Undoing, reverting, redoing, and editing commits are essential skills when working with Git.
-By understanding when and how to use these commands, you can maintain a clean and organized commit history, fix mistakes, and collaborate efficiently with others.
+Git provides various commands to undo, revert, redo, and edit previous commits, making it a highly flexible tool for version control.
+Whether you need to fix a mistake, alter commit messages, or recover lost commits, Git\u2019s powerful commands like `git reset`, `git revert`, `git rebase`, and `git cherry-pick` offer the solutions you need.

-Remember, the key to safely modifying your commit history is understanding the scope of your changes and ensuring that you do not disrupt your team\u2019s workflow, especially when working on shared repositories.
-Use commands like `git reset`, `git revert`, and `git rebase` wisely to avoid any unintended consequences.
+By understanding the difference between these commands and when to use them, you can manage your repository\u2019s history effectively and avoid making irreversible mistakes.
+Always be mindful when altering commit history, especially in shared repositories, and ensure you have backups when performing potentially destructive actions.

 ---

 ### Graphics

-1. **Flowchart of Git commit commands**: A diagram showing the relationships between `git reset`, `git revert`, and`git rebase`.
+1. **A flowchart showing Git commit operations**: A diagram that illustrates when to use `git reset`, `git revert`, and `git rebase` based on different situations.
-2. **Command sequences**: Example command sequences for `git commit --amend`,`git rebase -i`, and`git cherry-pick`.
+2. **Visual of `git reflog` output**: A screenshot showing how to recover lost commits from the reflog.
-3. **Reflog recovery flow**: A visual representation of using `git reflog` to recover lost commits.
+3. **Diagram showing interactive rebase process**: A flow showing how to select commits to edit and amend them using `git rebase -i`.